All the 2024 FP1 rookie drivers

 Aston Martin

-Aston Martin has not yet announced their FP1 drivers for this year, though it seems highly likely that it will go to Felipe Drugovich.
+It was pretty much a given already that Felipe Drugovich would get the FP1 outings for Aston Martin this year, the first being in Mexico and the second in Abu Dhabi.
 The Brazilian has been a loyal back-up for the team for a while now.
 He won the Formula 2 title back in 2022 and has since then been a full-time reserve driver for Aston Martin, though he did recently take part in the 24 Hours of Le Mans.
-And while it seems unlikely that Drugovich will get a permanent raceseat in Aston Martin any time soon, he’ll most likely be their go-to driver for the FP1 session.
-If for whatever reason the choice doesn’t fall on Drugo, then it will most likely go to Formula 2 driver Jak Crawford, though the American has failed to really impress in the series this year.
+And while it seems unlikely that Drugovich will get a permanent raceseat in Aston Martin any time soon, he’ll most likely be their go-to driver for the other FP1 sessions next year as well.

 Alpine